Here is the first chapter of the new edited version of MHBFY. I hope you enjoy.

 Katara laughed as she replaced the water into her waterskin while she rolled her eyes at her brother.

-Four years passed since the end of the war and many things had changed.
+Four years had passed since the end of the war and many things had changed.
 Waterbenders from the Northern Water Tribe came to help reconstruct their southern sister.
 Once a small village with a few igloos and huts scattered here and there, the Southern Water Tribe was now a large city that continued to grow.
 When the men came back from the war, many families sprang up and many children came into the world, especially when many warriors from the Northern Tribe married and settled in the South.

 Katara thought that the best idea that Sokka came up with was how to illuminate the city at night.
 Candles were placed inside light-blue glass lamps that had been placed along the streets, bridges, and house walls, making the city glow in a heavenly light and causing it to become a winter wonderland.
 Although her brother acted silly most of the time, nobody could deny he had great ideas.

 Katara's thoughts were interrupted when Sokka spoke up again.